© 2020 Baptist Health. All Rights Reserved.

 Q. Why was the vaccine paused?

-A. CDC and FDA briefly paused use of the vaccine to investigate reports of an extremely rare type of blood clot in 15 people who received the J&J vaccine.
-They determined that the benefits of the vaccine still outweigh the risks and lifted the pause.
+A. CDC and FDA briefly paused use of the vaccine to investigate reports of an extremely rare type of blood clot in six people who received the J&J vaccine.
+After finding a total of 15 cases, they determined that the benefits of the vaccine still outweigh the risks and lifted the pause.

 If you receive the J&J vaccine, it's a good idea to watch for these possible symptoms of a blood clot for three weeks after your vaccine: